Julien2744/automatic-Input/README.md

 ## About it
 A simplified version of the `winuser.h` library

-This repositorie incule an exemple of the **config/setting file syntax** and an uses-case exemple
+This repository incule an exemple of the **config/setting file syntax** and an uses-case exemple.

 > [!WARNING]
-> I only made this to exercice myself, and decided to publish this publicly
+> I only made this to exercice myself, and decided to publish this publicly.
+>
-> The class and example are not supposed to be practically used
+> The class and example are not supposed to be practically used !

 # doc
 ## public objects